Mkh23/cti-dashboard/README.md

 - Dedicated scan dashboards for admins, technicians, and farmers with status filters, stats, grading controls, and signed media previews
 - Shared cattle manager lets permitted roles define herds with born dates and external IDs for scan linkage
 - Manage Database panel lets admins launch AWS sync jobs (add-only or add+remove) and review ingestion summaries in real time
+- User administration page doubles as a pending-approval queue, so admins can review new registration requests, select roles, and approve or reject them in-app
 - Scan listing supports label filters/badges, and scan detail pages now include a mask overlay toggle plus editable clarity/usability/label annotations
-- Global dashboard navigation keeps Admin/Technician/Farmer/Animals/Cattle/Farms/Notes one click away, while the refreshed landing page pairs an interactive ultrasound hero with published announcements
+- Global dashboard navigation now includes quick links to Home and Scans, a one-tap sign-out, and a branded link that routes each user to their preferred dashboard, while the refreshed landing page layers an animated line-art cow + probe scene alongside admin announcements

 ## Running tests